A tutor can be the lifelong partner you never know you needed.

 You can also prepare by listening to music, watching videos on FluentU and reading short stories.
 Plan a lesson in which you describe what you’ve read, heard or seen with your teacher, and then play out situations in which you would use the same vocabulary or constructions in your own life.

-If you have an inexperienced tutor, he or she will probably not know how to explain grammar rules in a way that’s appropriate for a non-native speaker, so you might not even want to waste time asking—but do look at examples together.
+If your tutor doesn’t have much experience, he or she will probably not know how to explain grammar rules in a way that’s appropriate for a non-native speaker, so you might not even want to waste time asking—but do look at examples together.

 Focus your lessons